Alert

 • Could a single work accident have resulted in rapid or sudden worsening of a pre-existing condition (i.e., acute onset)?

 • Did the worker have a pre-existing compensable injury on another claim?
-If so, could the work duties/accident have worsened this condition?
+If so, could the work duties/accident, compensable injury, or treatment for the compensable injury have worsened this condition?
 Or is it more reasonable that the current symptoms are a continuation of the disability accepted on the other claim (in this case entitlement for the continuation should be considered on the other claim)?

 Determine what informationConsider collecting a PDA, Job description, outstanding medical and any other documents that may assist in determining if there was a pre-existing condition and if it was aggravated may still be required to confirm the presence of a pre-existing condition and if the condition was aggravated.
 Anticipate questions that may arise during the initial conversations with the worker and employer.